 The Moat:

 This is the missing link to the Government’s "Access" plan.
-To meet the coming surge in demand, the industry needs a scalable, cost-efficient solution.
-INVOcell is that solution.
+To meet the coming surge in demand, the industry cannot simply rely on the old, expensive tools.
+It needs scalable, cost-efficient solutions.

 This isn't just a theory.
 The market shift is already underway.